A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks

 \textbf{Removing Actions \& Effect of Context Length.} We found that removing actions from the context results in better performance across backbones.
-While context lengths beyond 1 hurt performance on Meta-World when training with actions, the reverse is true when training without actions (see Figure \ref{fig:removing-actions}, \ref{fig:removing-actions-dt-206M-full}, \ref{fig:removing-actions-xlstm-206M-full}).
+While context lengths beyond 1 hurt performance on Meta-World and DMControl, and when training with actions, the reverse is true when training without actions (see Figures \ref{fig:removing-actions}, \ref{fig:removing-actions-dt-206M-full}, \ref{fig:removing-actions-xlstm-206M-full}).
 This is in contrast to recent works, which did not benefit from longer contexts \citep{OctoModelTeam:24}.
-While removing actions improves performance on the robotics domains, it does not affect performance on discrete control.
-For robotics, we observed that the models become overly confident (high action logits), which is problematic if poor initial actions are produced.
-We assume this is because in robotics actions change smoothly and by observing previous actions, the agent can learn shortcuts.
+While removing actions improves performance on Meta-World/DMControl, it does not affect performance on discrete control environments.
+For Meta-World/DMControl, we observed that the models become overly confident, which is problematic if poor initial actions are produced.
+This is because many robotics environments exhibit smoothly changing actions, and by observing previous actions, the agent can learn shortcuts.
 A similar issue has been observed by \citet{wen2020fighting} and termed the \textit{copycat problem}.
 Removing actions from the input prevents the agent from using shortcuts and, therefore, alleviates the copycat problem.